wendtalexander/relacsed_nix/docs/introduction.md

 ![SAM RePro](./images/sam_activity.png)

-As we can see during the RePro data contains several segments some, at which the *local eod* amplitude is stable, and others in which it is (sinusoidally) modulated.
+The SAM RePro ran for a little more than 2 seconds.
+In this time, we observe several distinct segments in the data at which the *local eod* amplitude is stable, and others in which it is (sinusoidally) modulated.
 The latter are the times in which a stimulus was active.

 ## ``rlxnix.base.Stimulus`` class represents stimulus segments